itztiva/gameserver-archive/README.md

 # Contribution
 If you would like to add new/missing/old Gameservers you can do in 2 ways<br>
-- DM me on Discord (Enderman#1337) with the .zip file of the Gameserver (if SDK, provide SDK aswell, if non SDK just send source)<br>
+- DM me on Discord (andrewiskool) with the .zip file of the Gameserver (if SDK, provide SDK aswell, if non SDK just send source)<br>
 - Fork the repo and add the gameserver into a folder with it's name on.
 Then send Pull Request

 # Sources